Jessica Tollkuhn

 13 Oct 2021 | Nature

-Specificity in sociogenomics: Identifying causal relationships between genes and behavior.
+Specificity in sociogenomics: Identifying causal relationships between genes and behavior

-Jan 2021 | Hormones and Behaviour | 127:104882
+Jan 2021 | Hormones and Behavior | 127:104882

 Signatures of Sex: Sex Differences in Gene Expression in the Vertebrate Brain